Lignite world champion hosts

 Coal phase out is hands work

-Together we will show the strength of our commitment to climate justice through civil disobedience in the rhineland lignite mining area on two separate occasions: on 24th to 29th August during the climate camp and in November during the UN climate conference.
+Together we will show the strength of our commitment to climate justice through civil disobedience in the rhineland lignite mining area on the second occasion in 2017: on 03rd to 05th November during the UN climate conference.

 We’ll keep our promise: we’ll keep